 Step 5: Receive Your Ejari Certificate

-Once submitted, registration is usually approved within a few hours.
-You’ll receive your Ejari certificate in the app and by email — this document officially links your tenancy to the Dubai Land Department database.
+Once submitted, registration is usually approved within a few hours to two working days.
+You'll receive your Ejari certificate in the app and by email — this document officially links your tenancy to the DLD database.

 Registering Ejari In Person

-If you prefer face-to-face service or need assistance, you can visit an Ejari service center.
-These centers are authorized by DLD and located across Dubai in malls and community offices.
+If you prefer face-to-face service or need assistance, you can visit an Ejari service centre authorised by DLD, located across Dubai in malls and community offices.

 Common locations include:

 Bring printed copies of the same documents listed above.
-Registration takes about 15–30 minutes, and you’ll receive a printed Ejari certificate on the spot.
+Registration takes about 15–30 minutes and you'll receive a printed Ejari certificate on the spot.
+The in-person fee is AED 220, which includes the service partner fee and VAT.